anton-smirnov-robert/weaver/content/note/Intuitive departure from physics and the principle of variations.md

 Getting back to the global phase space, this means that the overall system is *highly non-ergodic, that is historical*.

+Genericity, specificity, historicity, unpredictability.

 How does all organisms span on this region?
 Is the natural history of evolution on the unnivser also non-ergodic ?K

+Need to explain closure.
+Now, according to Boltzmann reasonning, the larger the volume of the most probable macrostate, the faster you get to it.
+So how fast can we expect an organism to go to it?
+We will come back to this.

 [^1]: Of course, we face major difficulties in practice to define such a macrostate because we do not *understand* the living attribute of an organism based on its atomic positons and velocities.
 However, it can define in principle, at least as the states in the phase space that points to (short sequences of) configurations of atoms that a human would acknowledge as alive.